 A journaling file system is a specific type of a file system that tracks changes that have not transpired in the main part of the file system by recording them in a data structure known as a journal.
 It specifically allocates a special area to record changes ahead of time.
 The journal contains critical information about the changes made in specific files.

-The system can be best described as some sort of insurance against interruptions in disk or storage medium operations.
-It provides a particular file system and the entire operating system with the capability to prevent or lessen the likelihood of data losses or corruption due to an interruption from a system crash or power failure during disk writing.
+The system is best described as some sort of insurance against interruptions in disk or storage medium operations.
+It provides a particular file system and the entire operating system with the capability to prevent or lessen the likelihood of corruption or data losses due to an interruption from a system crash or power failure while the medium is in operation.

-Individuals with devices that have built-in journaling functionality can still access the latest version of a particular file with a lower likelihood of it becoming corrupted, even after a system crashed or an unexpected shutdown.
-The log contained in the journal can be used to promptly reconstruct corruptions that may have occurred due to an interruption.
+Users of devices with a built-in journaling feature can still access the latest version of a particular file with a lower likelihood of it becoming corrupted, even after a system crashes or an unexpected shutdown.
+The log contained in the journal can be used to promptly reconstruct corrupted data that may have occurred due to a sudden interruption.

 Advantages and Disadvantages of Journaling File System

-Based on the aforementioned, the obvious advantage of a journaling file system is that it limits the possibility of data losses or corruption that can transpire when a storage medium in write mode is making changes to a particular file and encounters an interruption due to an unexpected system crash or power failure.
-There is a strong likelihood that a user can access a recently modified file that despite encountering an interruption in disk operation.
+The obvious advantage of a journaling file system is that it reduces the likelihood of data corruption or data losses that can occur when a storage medium in write mode is making changes to a particular file and encounters an interruption due to an unexpected system crash or power failure.
+There is a better prospect that a user can still access and recover the most recently modified file despite encountering an interruption in disk operation.

-Note that there are constant disk writes happening in the day-to-day activity of an operating system.
-Examples include writing or editing a word processing document, updating a folder or transferring files, and installing software updates, among others.
-An operating system installed on a storage medium formatted with a journaling functionality regularly keeps track and logs the changes made in actively written files.
+It is important to note that there are constant disk writes happening while an operating system is in operation or while using software applications.
+Specific examples include writing and editing a document, updating a folder or transferring files, and installing software updates, among others.
+An operating system installed on a storage medium formatted with a journaling feature regularly keeps track of and logs the changes made in actively written files.

-The system also takes advantage of storage capacities that have grown exponentially over the years.
-Remember that there is a separate area on a disk allocated for journal entries.
+The system also takes advantage of newer storage mediums with larger capacities.
+Remember that there is a separate area on a disk allocated specifically for journal entries.
 The logs do not have to be in proximity to each other.
-They are usually scattered all over the medium.
-The storage space allocated for these logs and the entire journal would be inconsequential to modern storage mediums because of their high storage capacities.
+They are usually scattered all over the writeable area of a particular storage medium.
+The allocated storage space for these journal entries or logs is inconsequential to modern storage mediums with higher storage capacities.

-Of course, considering that it takes storage space, coupled with the fact that it works in the background, a considerable disadvantage of a journaling file system is that it might not be suitable for older storage mediums that have low capacity and outdated performance.
-Furthermore, journaling requires additional processing, memory, and disk access.
+However, considering that it takes storage space, in addition to the fact that it works in the background, a considerable disadvantage of a journaling file system is that it might not be suitable for older storage mediums that have low capacity and slower read-write performance.
+Journaling also requires additional processing, random access memory, and disk access.
 These requirements can put old devices with old hardware under some stress.

 Examples of File Systems with Journaling Functionality

-Microsoft introduced NTFS in 1993 as a proprietary journaling file system for Windows that aims to address the limitations of FAT32.
+Microsoft introduced NTFS in 1993 as a proprietary file journaling system that aims to address the limitations of FAT32.
 It uses log files and journal checkpoint information to recover the stable values of a file system after the operating system resumes its operation.
-There is also the self-healing NTFS functionality that detects and repairs file system corruption online.
+There is also the self-healing NTFS feature that detects and repairs file system corruption online.